How fingerprints and other biometrics help law enforcement

 Biometrics in today’s law enforcement

 Each time we touch our phone, car door or computer keyboard, we leave behind our signature.
-No two people have the exact same finger print.
-Our uniqueness makes it a reliable method to be used in all sorts of ways including identification and background checks.
+No two people have the same fingerprint.
+Our uniqueness makes it a reliable method for use in various ways, including identification and background checks.

 Palm prints can be collected using a similar method to fingerprints and can also be used for identification by forensics.